Awka-Etiti: Colonial era

 Great was the consternation therefore when the British Southern Nigeria Regiment, led by Nnewi scouts, launched a massive pre-dawn surprise attack on Awka-Etiti.
-A hastily organised counterattack by Awka-Etiti warriors against the superiorly armed and dug in British troops ended in a fiasco.
+A hastily organised counterattack by Awka-Etiti warriors against the superiorly armed and dug in British troops ended in fiasco.
 Leading the counterattack against the British positions was the Ochiagha (commander of war).
-This man, an experienced General and veteran of many wars was reputed by friends and enemies alike to be completely bullet and arrow proof, a feat which he had used to good effect on many previous occasions.
+This man, an experienced general and veteran of many wars was reputed by friends and enemies alike to be completely bullet and arrow proof, a reputation which he had used to good effect on many previous occasions.
 His being bullet proof was attributed to a powerful magic (juju) which he had acquired from his mothers family, who were strong native doctors in Ichida.
 It was therefore a most unforgettable experience when the British forces opened fire on the Awka-Etiti warriors at long range with maxim guns and heavy artillery.
 A bullet smashed the Ochiagha's arm at the elbow with blood gushing, which forced him to drop his weapon.
 On seeing this, the Awka-Etiti men were demoralised and lost hope of victory.
 The troops routed, the Ochiagha and his bravest warriors losing their lives to the British in a last suicidal charge at the enemy positions.
 The surviving ringleaders and prominent warriors fled into exile to their relations in Igbo-Ukwu and as far away as Neni.
 The rest of Awka-Etiti was compelled to give up their firearms to the British at the Eke market square where they were destroyed.
 This incident ended the era of inter-communal wars between Awka-Etiti and her neighbours.